joncampbell123/dosbox-x/BUILD.md

 Build the source code for your platform (Win32, x64, ARM and ARM64 are supported).

 As of 2018/06/06, Visual Studio 2017 builds (32-bit and 64-bit) explicitly require
 a processor that supports the SSE instruction set.
+As of version 2022.09.01, Visual Studio ARM/ARM64 builds require a Windows SDK that includes the OpenGL library.

 Visual Studio Code is supported, too.